Ericvf/BroPilot/README.md

 - Supports common refactoring patterns and best practices.

 ### 4. **Seamless Visual Studio Integration**
-- Native Visual Studio extension—no need to switch tools or editors.
+- Native Visual Studio extensionâ€”no need to switch tools or editors.

 ### 5. **Configurable and Extensible**
 - Easily configure the extension to connect to your preferred local LLM backend.